deemp/flakes/README/InstallNix.md

 ## direnv

-This is a tool for running scripts in `.envrc` files when you enter a directory containing such file
+This is a tool for running scripts in `.envrc` files when you enter a directory containing such file.
+One of its usages with flakes is to automatically build, cache, and enter a devshell when you enter that flake's directory in a terminal.
+See [Direnv integration](https://nixos.wiki/wiki/Flakes#Direnv_integration)

 1. Install `direnv` - [src](https://direnv.net/docs/installation.html#installation)
     1. Install the binary